Terry's TMG Tips

-Version note: Applies to TMG 6 & 7, and Second Site 2
+Version note: Applies to Second Site 6 & 7

 This article is intended to provide an overall framework for understanding how Second Site works, and the various tools available to personalize the websites you create with it.
-Other articles in this group cover more specific topics.
+Other articles in my Second Site Section cover other topics about customizing your site.

 Second Site is a program for constructing websites from data entered in The Master Genealogist – TMG.
 The data from TMG can be displayed in a variety of formats, and can be supplemented with information entered in Second Site if desired.
 The appearance of the website itself can be personalized with a variety of tools that require various levels of user skill to apply.
 This article describes the various tools offered by Second Site and how they work together to allow users with a range of skills, from novice to skilled website designer, to produce websites to meet their own objectives.